 • Addresses need to regenerate a historic, iconic set of buildings that are part of Glastonbury’s industrial past.

-• Delivers much needed, flexible and multifunctional space
+• Delivers much needed, flexible and multifunctional business space

 Project Summary